up887818/Team7A-Meal-Planner/README.md

  - Login/Register locally
   - Passwords are hashed to increase security
  - Filter recipes by allergens, calories, cuisine type, etc
+ - Show all details about a particular recipe
+ - Sharing recipe through Facebook

  ## Expected Features
+ - Improved CSS
- - Login/Register through Facebook
+ - Login/Register through Facebook, Google
- - Sharing to social media
+ - Sharing recipe through Twitter
  - Calendar feature (basics created)

  ## Testing
- We are automatically testing this program using Travis cl and Qunit.
+ We are automatically testing this program using Travis ci and Qunit.

+ ## Demo
+ Our demo video is here:

+ ## Notes
+- The facebook API only works for us since our app is in development mode.
+(You can see it working in our demo) We cannot set it to live since 1) we do not have a privacy policy at this moment & 2) they are currently only accepting applications from businesses due to Covid-19.